wntrtech/lx-ui/MIGRATION.md

 ### Breaking changes

+#### LxDataBlock custom header styles

+Due to the refactoring of LxDataBlock styles, some custom header styles may have shifted, including sizing of icons, text and alignment.
+Check any custom LxDataBlock, LxAppendableList and small-screen LxDataGrid styles and adjust them where necessary.

 #### LxDialog new default kind value

 The default value of the `kind` prop in `LxDialog` has been changed from `default` to `question`.